pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 ![Sample test details](https://raw.githubusercontent.com/pluralsight/guides/master/images/84ab8069-6aa7-40bc-9ef0-34d9c8cdd4ca.png)

-You can see the complete results [here](https://saucelabs.com/beta/tests/291d04d57e3c4e24a6e3715064533120/commands).
+You can review these results [here](https://saucelabs.com/beta/tests/291d04d57e3c4e24a6e3715064533120/commands).

-As you can see, to use a tool like Sauce Labs, you would need to test a publicly available website.
+As you can see, to use a tool like Sauce Labs, you'll need to test a publicly available website.
 If you don't have one, you can set up a tunnel with Sauce Connect:

 ![Sauce Connect Instructions](https://raw.githubusercontent.com/pluralsight/guides/master/images/17c45642-0583-40ed-93e6-c4a5bc2be39c.png)